Ken Wilber: Life and career

 Wilber stated in 2011 that he has long suffered from chronic fatigue syndrome, possibly caused by RNase enzyme deficiency disease.

 Integral theory

-All Quadrants All Levels (AQAL, pron. "ah-qwul") is the basic framework of integral theory.
+All Quadrants All Levels (AQAL, pronounced "ah-qwul") is the basic framework of integral theory.
 It models human knowledge and experience with a four-quadrant grid, along the axes of "interior-exterior" and "individual-collective".
 According to Wilber, it is a comprehensive approach to reality, a metatheory that attempts to explain how academic disciplines and every form of knowledge and experience fit together coherently.